usefulalgorithm/usefulalgorithm/README.md

 - _Rest Symbol_, by rest symbol
 - _Totality_, by Natural Information Society, Bitchin Bajas
 - _From Where You Came_, by Kara-Lis Coverdale
-- _Somoku Hodo_, by Hakushi Hasegawa
+- _Somoku - From THE FIRST TAKE_, by Hakushi Hasegawa
 - _卵_, by betcover!!
 - _馬_, by betcover!!
 - _Every Bridge Burning_, by Nails
 - _Void Patrol_, by Void Patrol
+- _Somoku Hodo_, by Hakushi Hasegawa
+- _Every Sound Has A Color In The Valley Of Night_, by Night Verses
 - _Cult Subterranea_, by Celestaphone, Dealers of God
 - _Music From The Merch Desk (2016 - 2023)_, by Aphex Twin
-- _Every Sound Has A Color In The Valley Of Night_, by Night Verses
 - _IOX_, by LA Timpa
 - _Pearl_, by Dos Monos
 - _Under Tangled Silence_, by DjRUM